 The Inverness West ward covers 5.5 square miles (14 sq km) and lies on the western side of the City of Inverness.
 It comprises the residential areas of Scorguie, Kinmylies, Muirtown, Clachnaharry village, the Bught/Springfield/Ballifeary area, parts of Dalneigh and the city centre west of the River Ness, and rural areas on the Leachkin.
 It is represented on Highland Council by three councillors.

-- Craig Dunain and Craig Phadrig, The Leachkin, New Craigs Hospital, Kilvean Cemetery and Crematorium, Scottish Natural Heritage HQ at Great Glen House, the Caledonian Canal, Torvean Golf Course, Inverness Leisure Centre, Whin Park, the future Highland Archive, the Bught Park, Tomnahurich Cemetery and the scenic Ness Islands all contribute to the ward’s place of importance within Inverness.
+- It is mainly a suburban residential ward, with a large proportion of owner-occupied houses (69%).
+Craig Dunain and Craig Phadrig, The Leachkin, New Craigs Hospital, Kilvean Cemetery and Crematorium, Scottish Natural Heritage HQ at Great Glen House, the Caledonian Canal, Caley Cruisers, Torvean Golf Course, Inverness Leisure Centre, Whin Park, the Highland Archive Centre, Bught Park, Tomnahurich Cemetery, Highland Council HQ, Eden Court Theatre, Inverness Cathedral and the scenic Ness Islands all contribute to the ward’s place of importance within Inverness.

 - Approximately 2,500 people within the ward are in employment, 67% of them in public administration, education & health.
 Shops and hotels are the other main employment sources.

-- The electorate at October 2008 was 6,688.
+- The electorate in the ward at March 2018 was 8,223.